Content Management 101: Conversations in REM with Tracy McManus

 When you shop for your pet’s dog food or your favorite shampoo, it’s likely that you’ll type the brand or product name into the search bar.
 This is known as “branded search,” or search keywords that include your brand, sub-brands, or product name.

-The search volume across branded search terms indicates how aware prospective customers are of your brand.
+One way to measure brand strength is through the search volume across branded search terms.
+This volume indicates how aware prospective customers are of your brand.
 When customers seek products by name, customers are seeking your product alone – signaling loyalty.
 And loyalty is an indicator of repeat sales.
 But not all brands start out with loyal customers.

 The first step in building a loyal customer base and improving brand strength is to attract these potential customers.
 And, the best way to do this is while they’re in the first step of the buying cycle, or the awareness stage.